Assault of Ayacucho prison

-The Assault of Ayacucho prison was an incident in the Peruvian city of Ayacucho, also known as Huamanga, on March 2, 1982.
+The Assault of Ayacucho prison was an incident that occurred in the Peruvian city of Ayacucho (also known as Huamanga) on 2 March 1982.
 A group of 150 armed terrorists, members of the Sendero Luminoso, or Shining Path, staged simultaneous assaults on two local police stations before staging an assault on the prison, resulting in the release of 255 inmates.
 After a 5-hour battle, 16 people, including two prison guards, were dead and 12 people were wounded.

 History

 Though a core group of activists had formed as early as 1964 with Abimael Guzmán, Sendero Luminoso was not formally founded until 1970 as an extension of the Peru Communist Party (PCP).
 The group is localized in the Upper Huallaga Valley of Peru as well as in parts of the Apurímac Valley in Ayacucho, including areas of the Apurímac national park.

-Guzmán, also referred to as Chairman or Presidente Gonzalo, believed revolution would come about through Maoist principles.
+Guzmán, also referred to as Chairman or Presidente Gonzalo, believed the revolution would come about through Maoist principles.

 Selection of Target

-In principle, an asymmetric attack never occurs in isolation; selection of the target is the first step in the cycle of a terrorist assignment or undertaking.
+In principle, an asymmetric attack never occurs in isolation; the selection of the target is the first step in the cycle of a terrorist assignment or undertaking.

 The assault on the prison in Ayacucho was due to the selection by the leader of the Sendero Luminoso, Abimael Guzman, predominantly underground and asymmetric ideologically motivated.
 Gonzalo selected the target, out of many possibilities, in obedience to a defined strategy to make concrete achievements.
 That is why the selected target has to be paid to their propaganda purposes and the methods of approach in selecting the target, unconventional.

 Sendero Luminoso, as a non-state actor, used several factors to achieve its objective: deception, surprise, speed, movement, and use of weapons in an unexpected way to try to substantially alter the scene of fighting breaking all the paradigms and principles of war.